Pranay Devnani MSIE 2016

 So he spoke to his advisor, Professor Deborah Thurston, and they decided to explore the idea through further research.
 For the next few months, Devnani and Thurston worked on figuring out how phone manufacturers could use these pre-existing sensors in smartphones to estimate their value.

-“Today, if you want to sell your cell phone, you have to go on Best Buy or Amazon and mention which model it is, you tell them the condition of the phone, and based on that they give you a price,” Devnani said.
+“Today, if you want to sell your cell phone, you have to go on Best Buy or Amazon and mention which model it is, you tell them the condition of the phone, and based on that they give you a price,” Devnani says.

-This approximation process leaves room for error, which could lead people with low quality phones to be overpaid, and those with high quality phones to be underpaid.
+This approximation process leaves room for error, which could lead people with low-quality phones to be overpaid, and those with high-quality phones to be underpaid.

 Devnani wanted to see if there was a better way to estimate the quality of the phone before it is sent in for refurbishment.
 He examined the four sensors already present in most smartphones: a battery sensor, a thermometer, a humidity indicator, and an accelerometer, which in this case measures how many times a phone has been dropped.

-“What this research aims to do is try to reduce the environmental impact any manufacturing company makes,” Devnani said.
+“What this research aims to do is try to reduce the environmental impact any manufacturing company makes,” Devnani says.
 “This also will increase the profitability of a company by making a product once and selling it twice.”

 Additionally, this method could help manufacturers hand pick the best quality phones for a second life, as opposed to randomly testing and selecting phones that are sent back.

-But the method Devnani proposes could expand past cell phones and apply to any device with a sensor, such as washing machines, cars and medical devices.
+But the method Devnani proposes could expand past cell phones and apply to any device with a sensor, such as washing machines, cars, and medical devices.

-“My contribution to this is introducing a new method of solving an age-old problem,” he said.
+“My contribution to this is introducing a new method of solving an age-old problem,” he says.
 “The next step would be to collect this data, collect sensor data for its entire life cycle, and try to convert it into actual data points.
 Using these data points, you can actually predict what the value of the quality of the phone is.”